-- type of regulated article and intended use - botanical name for plant or plant product (where applicable) - type/cultivar.
-A requirement for varietal testing should be based on evidence that the varietal differences impact treatment efficacy, and data should be provided to support the requirement. - conditions of the plant or plant product, for example: - whether it was free from non-target pest infestation, non-pest disorder or pesticide residue - size, shape, weight, stage of maturity, quality, etc. - whether infested at a susceptible growth stage - storage conditions after harvest.
+- type of regulated article and intended use - botanical name for plant or plant prodet (whe applied te) - type/cultivar.
+A requirement or varietal testing should be based on evidence that the varietal differences impact extment efficiency, and data should be provided to support the requirement. - conditions of the plant plan - whether it y a free from non-tangeness infestation, non-pest disorder or pesticide residue - size, share, weight age of maturity, quality, etc. - whether fested a susceptible growth stage - storage colors after be vest.

-Experimental parameters
+Experimental aramet

-- level of confidence of laboratory tests provided by the method of statistical analysis and the data supporting that calculation (e.g. number of subjects treated, number of replicate tests, controls) - experimental facilities and equipment - experimental design (e.g. randomized complete block design) if needed - experimental conditions (e.g. temperature, relative humidity, diurnal cycle) - monitoring of critical parameters (e.g. exposure time, dose, temperature of regulated article and ambient air, relative humidity) - methodology to measure the effectiveness of the treatment (e.g. whether mortality is the proper parameter, whether the end-point mortality was assessed at the correct time, the mortality or sterility of the treated and control groups) - determination of efficacy over a range of critical parameters, where appropriate, such as exposure time, dose, temperature, relative humidity and water content, size and density - methodology to measure phytotoxicity, when appropriate - dosimetry system, calibration and accuracy of measurements, if using irradiation.
+- leve of conference staboratory tests provided by the method of statistical analysis and the data supporting that can be on (e.g. number of subjects treated, number of replicate tests, controls) - experiment facilities and equipment - experimental sign (e.g. randomized complete block design) if needed - experimental conditions (e.g. temperature, relative humidity, diurnal cycle) - monitoring of critical parameters (e.g. exposure time, dose, temperature of regulated article and ambient air, relative humidity) - methodology to measure the effectiveness of the treatment (e.g. whether mortality is the proper parameter, whether the end-point mortality was assessed at the correct time, the mortality or sterility of the treated and control groups) - determination of efficacy over a range of critical parameters, where appropriate, such as exposure time, dose, temperature, relative humidity and water content, size and density - methodology to measure phytotoxicity, when appropriate - dosimetry system, calibration and accuracy of measurements, if using irradiation.